jvrss/openttd-server-ui/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Technology
+Here are the technologies used in this project.
+- Angular 22
+- Docker

 ## License

 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.